Sleep & Nervous System Regulation

 Sleep Isn’t a Behavior.
 It’s a Nervous System Outcome.

-Midlife sleep disruption doesn’t come from poor habits — it comes from a capacity mismatch between what your system is trying to do at night and what your autonomics + metabolism can actually sustain.
+Midlife sleep reflects a capacity mismatch between what your system is trying to do at night and what your autonomics + metabolism can actually sustain.

 This page maps the real patterns.